Frequently Asked Questions

 Poke around and look through the blog posts.
 There are tags and categories to help you find what you want.
 Also, there's a "Search" button at the bottom of every page... so if you want to see everywhere something is mentioned, just type that in... like "mastectomy" or "prayer."
 And keep checking back here.
-I only launched the site in the middle of May 2016, so I'm continuing to add to it and build it.
+My creativity and writing usually happens in bursts.

 Will what you do to treat your cancer work for me?

 No. I mean, well maybe... but no, not really.
 If you followed each step in my journey and did everything I did, then you'd be doing things you didn't have to and not doing things you should do.
 We're all so different!
 Your path will be your path and might involve working with a shaman in South America or being involved in new clinical trials or doing that one thing that you keep putting off doing.
 If some of the steps I'm sharing encourages you to do more steps on your journey, I love it!

 You were only given a diagnosis of Stage 2 cancer.
 Mine is Stage 4.
 I don't think you can offer me anything.

 You might be right.
 I can only imagine that a diagnosis of Stage 4 cancer would feel very different from Stage 2.
 I think many of the tools that I list in this post are applicable to everyone.
 When I was first given the diagnosis of cancer, I did not want to talk to anyone diagnosed over the age of 50 or maybe 40.
 I thought, "I'm young!
 I want kids!
 I want to continue doing the job I've just started!"
 So if you don't think I can offer you anything, then please go find someone who can.
 They're out there!